AAFANS-Page-Header-Banners-General-Banner

 Who to contact with a Public Interest Disclosure or Whistleblower concern?

-For further information regarding this policy or to make a disclosure, please refer to the Commonwealth Ombudsman website (at http://www.ombudsman.gov.au).
-For report an internal matter, please contact AAFCANS’ Head of Governance & Risk or our In-House Counsel who are the PID Officer and Deputy PID Officer respectively on 07 3320 2649 between 7.30am and 3.30 pm Monday to Friday.
+To report an internal matter, please contact AAFCANS’ Head of Governance & Risk or Managing Director who are the PID Officer and Deputy PID Officer respectively on 07 3155 5375 between 7.30am and 3.30 pm Monday to Friday or at pid@aafcans.gov.au.

 AAFCANS commitment